jandfranc/SummaryChromeExtension/README.md

 Once the highlight is generated, you can hover over highlighted text and a tooltip will show up showing the summary.
 Open the extension to see a list of summaries.
 Type anything in the search to search for that term.
 You can also filter from oldest or newest.

+#Testing:
+To run tests, run npm test in either of the directories and it will run its specific tests